Azure/kubeflow-labs/2-kubernetes/README.md

 As of this writing, GPUs are available for AKS in the `eastus` and `westeurope` regions.
 If you wants more options you may want to use acs-engine for more flexibility.

-Only module 3 has an exercise which is specific for GPU VMs, all other modules can be followed on either CPU or GPU clusters, so if you are on a budget, feel free to create a CPU cluster instead.

 ### With the CLI

 #### Creating a resource group